 On this page, you will find information related to COVID-19 for all Stanford students and postdocs.
 Please follow links on this page for answers to frequently asked questions specific to undergrads, grad students and postdocs.
 Postdocs and grad students might also be interested in additional information for researchers and instructors/TAs.

-- Stanford is beginning a phased recovery of university operations.
+- Stanford is following a phased recovery of university operations.
 We are currently in Stage 2 of the restart process.
 Learn more about Cardinal Recovery.

 - To support the safety of the Stanford community on our campuses, those working in-person at a Stanford facility must report their health status through the university’s Health Check tool.